Johnny Roland: Philadelphia Eagles (1976–1978)

 Roland was the running backs coach for the Philadelphia Eagles from 1976 to 1978 under head coach Dick Vermeil.
-During his time there, Roland coached Wilbert Montgomery, who helped lead Philadelphia to Super Bowl XV and remains the Eagles' all-time leading rusher.
+During his time there, Roland coached Wilbert Montgomery, who helped lead Philadelphia to Super Bowl XV and is the Eagles' second all-time leading rusher behind LeSean McCoy (as of 2024).

 Chicago Bears (1983–1992)

-Roland was hired by Chicago Bears head coach Mike Ditka in 1983 to help coach running back Walter Payton, who at the time stood 2,108 yards from Jim Brown's NFL rushing record and then broke the mark in 1984.
+Roland was hired by Chicago Bears head coach Mike Ditka in 1983 to help coach running back Walter Payton, who at the time stood 2,108 yards from Jim Brown's NFL rushing record; breaking the mark in 1984.
 Roland also coached Payton's successor Neal Anderson, whom Roland coached into the Bears' second all-time leading rusher.
-The Bears during Roland's tenure led the league in rushing four times, and finished among the top three in seven of his 11 seasons.
+He coached in Chicago from 1983 to 1992.
+During Roland's tenure, the Bears led the league in rushing four times, and finished among the top three in seven of his 11 seasons.
 From 1984 to 1988, Chicago rushed for 160.9 yards per game, went 62–17 (.785), made the playoffs five straight years and won Super Bowl XX.